St Ignatius College, Enfield

-St Ignatius' College is a Catholic voluntary aided secondary school for boys aged 11–18 in Enfield, London, England, founded by the Society of Jesus.
-It was formerly a grammar school, only accepting boys who had passed the Eleven plus exam.
+St Ignatius College is a Catholic voluntary aided secondary school for boys aged 11–18 in Enfield, London, England, founded by the Society of Jesus in 1894 and completely moved to its present site by 1987.
+It was a grammar school until 1968, only accepting boys who had passed the Eleven plus exam.
+Former students include Alfred Hitchcock, George Martin, and Cardinal John Heenan.